gelldur/VersiON/README.md

 - Support change of versioning convention.
 At some point we decide to change style
 - Check "[What's next](#What's-next-?)"

+## Technology stack
+Main technology is Python for easy of use + cross-platform Integrations for specific languages:
+- C++ & CMake

 # Quick start

 - Minimal [C++ example/](cpp/README.md)